KevTheeDev/PROJECT-SUNO/README.md

 ### Mon
 2. Have been working on prompts and alerts must revert to buttons and such
 1. Tweaks and advacne HTML/CSS (animations)
+3. Buttons not working, found out githhub only saves only updated parts of your code.

 <!--